-EJEMA will continue with the Professional Development opportunities, recognizing that over 50% of our teachers are new to the profession and, require a greater amount of support to ensure they are engaging their students at a high level, teaching to the standards, and to build capacity.
+EJJEA will continue with the Professional Development opportunities, recognizing that some teachers are less seasoned than others, and require a greater amount of support to ensure they are engaging their students at a high level.
+Additional professional development and coaching will be provided to improve delivery of instruction to ELs and Students with Disabilities (SWD).